Skip to content

 Customizing base component styles

-In the Experience Builder theme module, you can customize base component styles by creating and exporting style objects in path to theme/style.ts.
+Base components refer to components that can be directly imported from jimu-ui module and whose styles can be overridden in ArcGIS Experience Builder theme module.
+You can directly customize these base component styles by creating and exporting style objects in path to theme/style.ts.

-Customizing styles for the Button component:
+Code example: Customize styles for a Button component:

 Use dark colors for code blocksCopy